classiebit/anofie-pro-docs/resources/docs/1.0/admin/pages.md

 # Static Pages

-From the Pages menu, you can change the content of static pages i.e
+From the Pages menu, you can change the content of static pages

 <br>
 1. About us